scalabli/quo/docs/styling.rst

 Setting the default color depth for any  application can be done by setting the ``QUO_COLOR_DEPTH`` environment variable.
-You could for instance copy the following into your `.bashrc` file.
+You could for instance copy the following into your `.bashrc` or `.zshrc` file.

 .. code:: shell